xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

       override fun fetchPage(page: Int, pageSize: Int): Single<GhListResponse<User>> =
           userService.searchUsers(userName, page = page, pageSize = pageSize)
     })
 ```

-It's no so hard, right?
+It's not so hard, right?
-However, this example has a problem, the `canFetch` method is returning `true` for all invocations, so we'd implemented an endless paginated solution.
+However, the example has a problem: the `canFetch` method is returning `true` for all invocations, so we have implemented an endless paging solution.
-In most cases this solution will not be so useful, so let fix it.
+In most cases the solution will not be so useful, so let's fix it.

-If we take a look the Github response, we can see that Github is returning the amount of entities in each response, so that it's great, we can use that information to implement a "real" `canFetch` method.
+If we take a look at the GitHub response, we can see that Github is returning the amount of entities in each response.
+That is great, we can use that information to implement a "real" `canFetch` method.

-I told you that **XLPaging** provides a way to do that work automatically, so the library defines two response interfaces and two `PagingHandler` providers to handle that.
+I already told you that **XLPaging** provides a way to do that work automatically.
+For do that, the library defines two response interfaces and two `PagingHandler` providers to handle that.

 ```kotlin
 interface ListResponseWithEntityCount<T> : ListResponse<T> {